All Episodes

 I'm fully conscious.

-I looked down and there in the bed below, there I was in the bed below and there was
+And so I turned with utter astonishment and rolled over, and in that bumping against the ceiling, I looked down, and there in the bed below, there I was in the bed below, and there was my wife lying in bed beside me.

-Except as I saw it at first I didn't think that.
+Except as I saw it at first, I didn't think that.

 I didn't recognize myself because here I was bouncing against the ceiling.

-So my first thought was what a dream.
+So my first thought was, what a dream.

 I wonder who I'm dreaming is in my bed with my wife.